 The list of specs ob the Bowflex TreadClimber TC5500 includes:

-UPDATE: Bowflex has introduced all new models to replace the TC5500 and other older models.
+UPDATE: Bowflex has introduced all new machines to replace the TC5500 and other older models.